Real Testing. Unbiased Reviews.

 Despite the 38.5mm stack height, lateral stability testing revealed impressive control during direction changes and uneven terrain navigation.

-This is just like the Brooks Ghost Max 3, the high stack height does not topple over unlike many maximalist shoes.
+Just like the Brooks Ghost Max 3, the high stack height does not topple over unlike many maximalist shoes.

 The wider base construction and internal structure prevent the top-heavy feeling common in ultra-high stack shoes.
 The base maintained its integrity through long walks on pavement.